fogbow/fogbow-deploy/documentation/federation.md

 inside the directory **conf-files/clouds** with the properties that customizes it.
 Say you want to manage two clouds, and you decide to name them **private-cloud** and **public-cloud**.
 Then, you need to create files **private-cloud.conf** and **public-cloud.conf** under **conf-files/clouds**.
 The contents of these files depend on the technology used by the corresponding clouds.
+You can find templates for these files, for the different technologies available, in the directory "../../../common/templates/clouds".
 Follow the links below for instructions on how to customize the different cloud orchestration technologies supported.

 - [OpenStack](openstack.md)
 - [CloudStack](cloudstack.md)